come219/auto_aws_lambda_setup/README.md

 This is a list files from the codebase that are required for the project to run properly.

++ /bin/			| This folder should contain all the executables for the project.
++ /scripts/		| This folder should contain all the scripts for the project.
++ /src/			| This is the source folder that should contain the project codebase.
++ /docs/		| This folder will contain all the relevant docs for the project.
++ /logs_folder/		| This folder contains all the logs generated from running the script.
++ /sed_folder/		| This folder is used by sed to write the ARN to temp file to be used.
 + /arn_folder/		| This folder contains the role arn outputs.
-+ /lambda_codebase/	| This folder contains the different dummy lambda function codes & zip files.
++ /lambda_folder/	| This folder contains the different dummy lambda function codes & zip files.
 + /role_folder/		| This folder contains the different role configuration files represented as json.
 + /config_folder/	| This folder contains the data for configuring to the AWS account & region.
-+ /old_folder/		| This folder contains old codebase files & example files.
 + /test_folder/         | This folder contains the different testing methods & techniques.

-### Files produced:
+### Files produced & Outputs:

 These files are produced as an output as a result for running/successfully executing the script.

 + function_output	| This file contains the lambda function creation execution output
 + arn_file		| This file contains the arn datas for the created lambda objects
++ Lambda function	| An empty framework lambda function with all the configurations setup.
++ IAM role		| An IAM role that is used by the corresponding lambda function.

 ## Change Log: